anhkhoi/anhkhoi/README.md

 ### :small_orange_diamond: Key Skills & Competencies

 *iOS*
-- Experience in iOS development.
+- Experience in iOS development
-- Experience with Mobile Cross Platform Framework
+- Experience with Mobile Cross Platform Frameworks such as Titanium, React Native, ...
 - Good knowledge at OOP
 - Experience in Objective-C, Swift, ARC, XCode.
 - Experience with iOS application architecture and design.